Responsibility marks and hallmarks

 A hallmark is a guarantee of certain purity or fineness of the metal, as determined by official metal (assay) testing.
 A hallmark is an official mark or series of marks struck on items made of metal, such as platinum, gold and silver.

 Why must an article have a responsibility mark?

 If you are in the gold and silversmith business and wish to sell the articles you have produced, you are obliged to have a responsibility mark which can identify the manufacturer.
+You register your responsibility mark at the Norwegian Industrial Property Office (NIPO).
 The responsibility mark also helps to maintain confidence amongst consumers that the fineness stamped on an article corresponds with the actual fineness of the article.

 You may find an overview of responsibility marks in Norway in our Search Service.
 Please note that not all the marks registered are valid.
 Remember to check status.

 Responsibility mark registrations are published in the Official Trademark Gazette which is available on this website.